-Evaluation Item Implementation Status Deviations from the "Ethical Corporate No Abstract Explanation Management Best Practice Principles i.
+Implementation Status Deviations from the "Ethical Corporate Evaluation Item Yes No Abstract Explanation Management Best Practice Principles i.
 Establishment of ethical corporate management policies and programs (1) Does the company have a Board-approved ethical corporate management policy and stated in its regulations and external correspondence the ethical corporate management policy and practices, as well as the active commitment of the Board of Directors and management towards enforcement of such policy?
 V (1) The Company has established "Procedures for Ethical Management and Guidelines for Conduct", which is approved by the Board of Directors.
 It is clearly stated in these Procedures that the Company's directors, officers, employees or persons with substantial control over the Company are prohibited from offering, promising, requesting or accepting, directly or indirectly, any improper benefits or committing other dishonest acts such as breach of good faith, wrongfulness or breach of fiduciary duty, in the course of engaging in business conduct with the intent to obtain or maintain benefits.
 None.
 (2) Does the company have mechanisms in place to assess the risk of unethical conduct, and perform regular analysis and assessment of business activities with higher risk of unethical conduct within the scope of business?
 Does the company implement programs to prevent unethical conduct based on the above and ensure the programs cover at least the matters described in Paragraph 2, Article 7 of the Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies?
-V None.
+V (2) The Company has established "Procedures for Ethical Management and Guidelines for Conduct", which regulates business activities with a higher risk of dishonest behavior in the scope of our business to strengthen the prohibition of bribery and bribery acceptance, illegal political contributions, improper charitable donations or sponsorships, unreasonable gifts, hospitality or other improper benefits, and other illegal activities.
+None.
 (3) Does the company provide clearly the operating procedures, code of conduct, disciplinary actions, and appeal procedures in the programs against unethical conduct?
 Does the company enforce the programs above effectively and perform regular reviews and amendments?
 V (3) The Company has established "Procedures for Ethical Management and Guidelines for Conduct", to standardize the company's operating procedures, behavior guidelines, reporting and disciplinary system, and promote the importance of integrity behavior from time to time to internal employees.
 None. ii.
-Fulfill operations integrity policy (1) Does the company evaluate business partners' ethical records and include ethics-related clauses in business contracts?
-(2) Does the company have a unit V V Our staff will avoid engaging in business transactions with dishonest suppliers, customers or other business partners.
+Fulfill operations integrity policy(1) Does the company evaluate business partners' ethical records and include ethics-related clauses in business contracts?
+V (1) Our staff will avoid engaging in business transactions with dishonest suppliers, customers or other business partners.
 We will immediately stop dealing with them if found, and they will be listed as a rejected partner in order to implement the company's integrity regulations.
-The Company has not yet established a None.
+None.
+(2) Does the company have a unit responsible for ethical corporate management on a full-time basis V (2) The Company has not yet established a dedicated unit under the Board of Directors to promote ethical corporate management.
+None.